Proclamation of the Kingdom of Italy: History

-King Vittorio Emanuele II assumes the title of King of Italy with the law n.
+King Victor Emmanuel II assumes the title of King of Italy with the law n.
 4671 of 17 March 1861 of the Kingdom of Sardinia.

 Immediately after the start of the legislature, on 21 February, the then Prime Minister Camillo Benso, Count of Cavour presented to the Senate a bill, consisting of a single article, to formalize the new name of the King.
 This became law on 17 March 1861, with the publication in the Official Journal of the Kingdom of Italy n.67.
 17 March is commemorated annually by the anniversary of the unification of Italy, a national holiday established in 1911 on the occasion of the 50th anniversary.